Loop3D/6IAS/README.md

 **There are hands-on exercises.
 To take part, you will need:**
 A Google account (for Google Colab).
 The workshop materials are in here (currently a work-in-progress).
-Install the ‘Noddy’ application – installer here.
+Install the ‘Noddy’ application – installer is 'OpenNoddy_installer.exe' in the repository.
 You’ll need administrator access to install, so please get in touch with your IT people if required.